-Segal Program Staff will help match students with organizations that will provide a mission-driven internship experience focused on working for the common good and exemplifying the characteristics of citizen leadership, public and community service, civic engagement, or social entrepreneurship.
+- > Segal Program Staff will help match students with organizations that will provide a mission-driven internship experience focused on working for the common good and exemplifying the characteristics of citizen leadership, public and community service, civic engagement, or social entrepreneurship.
 The Segal Program will try to accommodate location preference and topical/site preference as much as possible.
 Some Fellows prefer to be placed in areas where we have a significant Segal presence (Boston, New York City and D.C.).
 However, we have and will continue to work with those who want to be placed elsewhere in the U.S. Segal Fellow internships have a focus on domestic policy and/or issues.
-Depending on COVID safety/guidelines, internships will be virtual or in-person for summer 2022.

-Citizen Leader Internships last at least 8 weeks during the summer of 2022 (280 hours minimum) and are usually full time.
-Options for flexible scheduling should be discussed with the Segal Program Staff.
-The final internship placement decision will be made by the Segal Staff and Segal Fellow.

-New Segal Fellows will be matched with a Segal Fellow Buddy (current Segal Fellows chosen in years past) to support their entry into the Program and their internship experience.
-You will be expected to communicate with your Buddy before, during, and after your internship.

-New Segal Fellows will be required to attend all pre-internship meetings, events and trainings.
-This includes orientation and introductory meetings to the Segal Network (including family/friends of Eli and Phyllis Segal, Segal Fellows and Advisory Board Members, etc.).
+Depending on COVID safety/guidelines and host site preferences, internships may be hybrid or in-person. - ➤ Citizen Leader Internships last at least 8 weeks during the summer of 2024 (280 hours minimum) and are usually full time.
+Options for flexible scheduling should be discussed with the Segal Program Staff and the host organization.
+The final internship placement decision will be made by the Segal Staff and Segal Fellow, based on host organization offers. - New Segal Fellows will be matched with a Segal Fellow Buddy (current Segal Fellows chosen in years past) to support their entry into the Program and their internship experience.
+You will be expected to communicate with your Buddy before, during, and after your internship. - ➤ New Segal Fellows will be required to attend all pre-internship meetings and trainings.
+This includes orientation and introductory meetings to the Segal Network (including family/friends of Eli and Phyllis Segal, Segal Fellows and, etc.).
 These meetings are a unique opportunity to introduce new Segal Fellows to other members of the Segal Network and develop their citizen leader core competencies.
-Brandeis 2022 Segal Fellows will meet ~7 times over the spring as a cohort to complete our Citizen Leadership curriculum and develop relationships with other Fellows.
-In order to apply to the Program, you must be able to attend mandatory meetings ~every 2 weeks (not including vacations) in January-April 2022.
+Brandeis 2024 Segal Fellows will meet ~7-8 times over the spring as a cohort to complete our Citizen Leadership curriculum and develop relationships with other Fellows.
+In order to apply to the Program, you must be able to attend mandatory 1.5 hour meetings ~every 2 weeks (not including vacations) in

+January-April 2024.
 (If the cohort is only able to find common time for 1-hour meetings, then meetings will be more frequent, approximately weekly, instead of bi-weekly.)